MLinkPlanner 2.0

 Creating PtP Link

 When sites have been created, you can create one or several microwave links.
+To start working with point-to-point links, open Point-to-Point item on main menu.

-Figure 6.
 Point-to-Point main menu

-Click on the Add a new product family button in the Point-to-Point menu to include the product family to your project.
-To download the product family files from our website, click on the Download product family files button, and a link will open in the browser.
-We are continually updating the files with equipment parameters, but if such equipment not on our website, then first create the equipment specification file (see Equipment Editor).
+Click on Add new product family button in Point-to-Point menu to include product family in your project.
+To download product family files from our website, click on Download product family files button and link will open in browser.

 Toolbar for PtP: